 A few years ago, a woman came to me desperately wanting to lose weight.
 She was a busy Office Manager who lived with 2 dogs.
-Kristen had become very serious about getting healthy: in fact, she had a list of things she did every single day to try and improve her health.
+Kristen had become very serious about mind-body wellness: in fact, she had a list of things she did every single day to try and improve her health.
 She also described herself as stressed out, overwhelmed, and anxious most of the time.

 Stress is often defined as a threat or expectation of future harm.
 Please note this isn’t limited to physical danger or even actual danger: much more often, it’s mental and emotional and likely to be based on fears, beliefs, and assumptions.

 It’s easy to understand that when we’re feeling stressed and overwhelmed, we’re more likely to make poor decisions when it comes to when and what we’re eating.
 But being in a stressed state has other impacts on our metabolism, our calorie burning capacity, and consequently, our ability to lose weight.

 You’ve all heard of stress being called the “fight or flight” response.
 Personally, I like an analogy presented by Dr. Elizabeth Lipski (in a book called Digestive Wellness): she describes living in a chronic state of low level stress like being at the starting line of a race; all crouched down, ready to explode out of the gate when the signal comes.
 Yet that signal never comes, and we remain in this heightened state.